-Located within Doha's Education City, The Qatar Foundation Stadium was designed to be part of the Health and Wellness Precinct; a sport complex conceived as a proposed host venue for the 2022 FIFA World Cup™.
+The Education City Stadium, also known as the Qatar Foundation Stadium, was designed to be part of the Health and Wellness Precinct; a sports complex conceived as a proposed host venue for the 2022 FIFA World Cup™.

 Although it was designed with a capacity of 40,000 spectators, the initial proposal offered the possibility that, after the World Cup, the capacity was reduced to 25,000 thanks to a modular design that facilitates dismantling of the upper seating tier.